D-Cumming/electrode-innovation-group.github.io/_projects/yses.md

 <h2>YSES 1b and 1c</h2>

-Looking through the first set of second epoch images, Alex discovered our first exoplanet companion, YSES 1b, a 14 Jupiter mass companion around a 1.0 Solar mass star (<A href="https://home.strw.leidenuniv.nl/~kenworthy/papers/2020MNRAS.492..431B.pdf">Bohn et al. 2020a</a>), and then whilst taking data to characterise YSES 1b, Alex discovered a more distant companion from YSES 1, and this is a 6 Jupiter mass exoplanet some 320au away from the star (<a href="https://home.strw.leidenuniv.nl/~kenworthy/papers/2020ApJ...898L..16B.pdf">Bohn et al. 2020b</a>).
+Looking through the first set of second epoch images, Alex discovered our first exoplanet companion, YSES 1b, a 14 Jupiter mass companion around a 1.0 Solar mass star {% cite 2020MNRAS.492..431B %}, and then whilst taking data to characterise YSES 1b, Alex discovered a more distant companion from YSES 1, and this is a 6 Jupiter mass exoplanet some 320au away from the star {% cite 2020ApJ...898L..16B %}.

 <div class="row">